GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/user_interface/index.md

 This guide explores required and optional user interface features.
 Use it to understand how and when to implement different UI elements within an extension.

-## The action icon {: #action }
+## The extension action {: #action }

-The [action][api-action] API controls the extension's action icon (toolbar icon).
-It can open a [popup][section-popup] or trigger some functionality when it's [clicked][section-onclick].
-The action icons are displayed in the browser toolbar to the right of the user's URL bar.
+The [action][api-action] API controls the extension's action (toolbar icon).
+It can either open a [popup][section-popup] or trigger some functionality when it's [clicked][section-onclick].

-After installation, by default, these appear in the extensions menu (the puzzle piece).
-Users can choose to 'pin' your extension icon to the toolbar.
+By default, after installation, extensions appear under the extensions menu (the puzzle piece).
+Users can then 'pin' it to the toolbar.
+After that, users can find your extension action icon to the right of the URL bar.

 {% Columns %}